 How are the Apple AirPods built?

-The bottom of the case has a single Lightning port for charging, and on the back there’s a button to enter Bluetooth pairing mode on non-Apple devices.
+The bottom of the case has a single Lightning port for charging, and on the back there’s a button to enter Bluetooth pairing mode.
 But what really makes the build quality stand out are the magnets.
 The lid is held closed by a magnet, and flicking it open or closed is easy.
 There are also magnets on the inside of the case, so even if the lid does open, these won’t fall out.
-On the inside of the lid, there’s a small LED that indicates whether the ‘buds have paired or not.
+What’s probably the only difference visible to the eye when it comes to the original Airpods and the new Airpods is the small LED light for charging and pairing.
+It used to be on the inside of the case, so you would have to flick open the case in order see it.
+Thankfully, it’s been moved to where it should have been all along: right on the front of the outside.

-The AirPods dangle from your ears.
-On the bright side, they fit pretty well on me while I’m sitting or walking around—just not so much with any other physical activities.
-We did a fit test video on how they fit that dropped along with this one, so make sure to go check that out if that’s what your main concern is.
-As for the AirPod design, they don’t look too different from regular earbuds, just without the wires obviously.
-You have the plastic hardshell casing that’s supposed to be a one-size-fits all, which I highly doubt if the AirPods are anything to go by.
-But on each earbud you have a tiny microphone for voice calls and a small sensor that gives you a few controls when you tap them.
+The case is absolutely necessary when using the Apple AirPods.
+If you don’t have it with you, it’s all too easy to misplace and lose the earbuds.
+We did a fit test video on how the original version fit, and since the build and design hasn’t changed at all it’s still applicable here so make sure to go check that out if that’s what your main concern is.
+As for the overall AirPod design, they don’t look too different from regular earpods, just without the wires obviously.
+On each earbud, you have a tiny microphone for voice calls and a small sensor that gives you a few controls when you tap them, which brings us nicely into the next section here.

 We’re splitting this part up into two sections: iOS and Android.